Last Updated on January 29, 2023 by Andrew Shih

 #31: Consider tip upfront to save tipping fee on Fiverr

-It does not make a difference for seller whether you tip upfront or afterward because 20% of the amount you pay the seller goes to Fiverr.
+It does not make a difference for the seller whether you tip upfront or afterward because 20% of the amount you pay the seller goes to Fiverr.
 However, it makes a difference for buyers.
 By paying the tip upfront with the gig instead of paying the tip separately, you avoid paying an extra $2 fee.
 By knowing you are adding $5 tip upfront, the seller will likely go the extra mile too.

 #32: Work toward fostering long term working relationships

 Once you have worked with several sellers on Fiverr, inevitably, there will be sellers that you enjoy working with more than others.
-The seller will love to have a repeated buyer who appreciates the work and comes back time after time.
+The seller will love to have a repeat buyer who appreciates the work and comes back time after time.
 Getting the work done will become easier once you have someone you trust to get the job done.